SAuderset/MixteCoDB/README.md

 * SwantonID = number assigned to reconstructed form in Swanton 2021

-# sources.bib
+## sources.bib
-bibtex file with all the sources of the data and analyses
+bibtex file with all the sources of the data